• Default font size

 Tax Deduction for Assisted Reproductive (AR) Service Expenses

-The Inland Revenue (Amendment) (Tax Deductions for Assisted Reproductive Service Expenses) Bill 2024 was gazetted on 29 November 2024.
-Subject to the passage of the bill, the implementation framework of the new deduction will be as follows:
+The Inland Revenue (Amendment) (Tax Deductions for Assisted Reproductive Service Expenses) Ordinance 2025 was gazetted on 28 February 2025.
+The amendment ordinance gives effect to a tax deduction for expenses on AR services under salaries tax and personal assessment.
+The implementation framework of the deduction is as follows:

 Effective date